 Filing a trademark application is a complex process that requires a detailed legal understanding.
 However, if somebody opts for a Federal Trademark Registration, then he or she can do it on their own.
 The USPTO website allows an individual to take help of a free tool named Trademark Electronic Search System (TESS) through which applicants can file their applications online.
-However, the grant of the mark will only be given if USPTO finds the mark to be worthy of registration.
-Herein, comes the role of an experienced trademark attorney.
+However, the grant of the mark will only be given if USPTO finds that to be worthy of registration.
+Herein, comes the need to hire trademark attorney.

 An experienced private trademark attorney can help through the entire trademark application process starting right from choosing a name to the final approval.
 An experienced trademark professional can even guide you through Trademark fundamentals if you are a Start-up.

 Also read: What is Comprehensive Trademark Search?

 In what ways can a trademark attorney help you?

 It is important to hire a trademark attorney who can help through multiple steps.
 Let’s have a look at how one can enjoy benefits by choosing an experienced attorney from the below-mentioned points: